genevievecurry/portfolio-23/content/projects/paint-library/index.md

 Building this project was a thinly veiled excuse to play with [Svelte](https://svelte.dev/), [SvelteKit](https://kit.svelte.dev/), and [Prisma](https://www.prisma.io/).
 At the time, SvelteKit was pre-1.0, and since I was full of excitement and working on it regularly, I was able to keep up with the rapidly evolving project (and the breaking changes that came along).

-After setting aside development for a few months, I was something like 200 releases behind, and realized I had made a terrible error by not staying on top of things.
-I had been contacted by someone who was interested in partnering up with me to work on the content side of things on the website, and felt motivated to get the "community" aspect of the website going, but I ran into some serious issues that are just endemic to the breakneck speed that the JavaScript/Node ecosystem moves that made it harder to add OpenTelemetry and some other tools that would help me see how the app was working with actual users.

-I REALLY enjoyed building the app, and using Svelte to do it.
-I built features as they occurred to me, used technology I was curious about, and totally skipped adding a test suite.
-It's not the way I would do things in a business context, but that's what side projects are for, right? :smile:

 ## Functionality

 - Postgres database